simondlr/computingcommons/README.md

 ## Licence

-This book is written under [Creative Commons Attribution-NonCommercial 3.0 Unported](http://creativecommons.org/licenses/by-nc/3.0/deed.en_US).
+This book is written under [Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 You are free to copy, redistribute, remix, transform and build upon it, but not for commercial purposes.
-If you do, appropriate credit is required.
+If you do remix, transform or build, appropriate credit is required.

 "The adjacent possible is a kind of shadow future, hovering on the edges of the present state of things, a map of all the ways in which the present can reinvent itself." - Steven Johnson.